Nail003/online-calculator/README.md

 # online-calculator

-A live web calculator that I created as one of my TOP (the odin project) projects.
+A live web calculator the I'm currently working as one of my TOP project.
+Will update .md as I progress.